 Later that week, participants will present their prototypes and iterative developments from throughout the week and will present their research story in new presentation formats, e.g. Pecha Kucha (20 images/slides for 20 seconds each) and/or Lightning Talk (“your research story in 180 seconds”).

 No particular prerequisites are required, especially not in terms of being creative or being good at drawing.
 All you need is a mindset of curiosity, openness and experimentation.

 This workshop is designed for participants without previous experience in design thinking (especially those who may have very little idea what “design thinking” even means!).

-If you have any question, please get in contact with the instructor by email: email@example.com.
+If you have any questions, please get in contact with the instructor by email: [email protected].

 - Adams, J. L. (2001) Conceptual Blockbusting: A Guide To Better Ideas.
 Designerly Ways of Knowing

 - Amabile, T. M. (1997).
 Motivating creativity in organizations: On doing what you love and loving what you do.
 California management review, 40(1), 39-58.

 - Amabile, T. M. (1985).
 Motivation and creativity: Effects of motivational orientation on creative writers.
 Journal of Personality and Social Psychology, 48 (2), 393-399.